Montislignum/VPpilothomekitconnector/readme.md

 All debug output is sent via `SendDebug()` and visible in the vPilot plugin console.
+Type .debug in the vpilot message window to display